Harshal-DS/Airline-Operations-Ticket-Status-Analysis-Dashboard/README.md

 # PowerBi_Project
-This is my powerbi project of data analysis
+This is my powerbi project for data analysis